 Find HTML DOM Elements in JavaScript

-In this post, we will introduce several ways to find HTML DOM elements in JavaScript.
+In this post, I will introduce several ways to find HTML DOM elements in JavaScript.

 querySelector methods